• Skip to primary navigation

 • 2 teaspoons granulated sugar

-• 1½ pounds eggplant, washed and dried (see notes)
+• 1½ pounds eggplant, washed and dried

-• grapeseed oil for the pan
+• 2 tablespoons neutral oil for the pan (vegetable or grapeseed)

-• ½ cup dry sherry
+• ⅓ cup dry sherry

-• fresh mint leaves for garnish
+• small handful of fresh mint leaves

 Instructions

 • Cook.
-Coat a large sauté pan with the oil and place it over medium-high heat.
-Once it's very hot, add the marinated eggplant.
+Coat the bottom of a large skillet (about 14-inch) with the oil and place it over medium-high heat.
+Once it's very hot, add the eggplant, including any excess marinade.
 It should sizzle immediately -- if it doesn't, wait until the pan is hot enough!
-Brown the eggplant on all sides.
-This should take a couple of minutes.
-Then reduce the heat to medium low, and cook just until the eggplant is soft, about another 6 minutes.
-Deglaze the pan with the sherry and cook just until most of the liquid is absorbed, about 30 seconds or so.
+Mixing occasionally, sauté until the eggplant is golden and soft, about 8 minutes.
+Turn the heat to medium-low about halfway through.

-Calorie count is only an estimate.
+Nutritional information is only an estimate.

-Keywords unique vegan sides, Asian side dishes
+Keywords unique vegan sides, best eggplant recipes

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.